Overall well-being

 Personalized intervention

 Living with a health condition that causes chronic pain greatly reduces the quality and enjoyment of life.
 Its impact should not be underestimated.
-The benefits of massage are recognized to be effective in the management of chronic pain when the approach is adapted to each individual's condition.
+The benefits of massage are well-established and recognized as effective in managing chronic pain when the approach is adapted to the individual's condition.
+However, for some people, other approaches, such as reflexology, may be more effective.

 Lymphatic drainage